Liouville hypersurfaces and connect sum cobordisms

 \subsection{Liouville submanifolds of contact manifolds}

-If $M$ is a contact hypersurface in a symplectic manifold $(W,\omega)$, then, on a sufficiently small neighborhood $N(M)$ of $M$, \be \item there is a vector field $X$ transverse to $M$ which is a \emph{symplectic dilation}, i.e., satisfies $\Lie_{X}\omega=\omega$, and \item the contact structure on $M$ determines the conformal class of $\omega$ on $N(M)$. \ee

-We would like to define a class of codimension-1 submanifolds of contact manifolds with analogous properties.
-One natural candidate definition would be that of a \emph{convex hypersurface} introduced in \cite[\S 1.3]{Giroux:Convex} and reviewed in Section \ref{Sec:Convex}.
-The purpose of this paper is to study a more restricted class of hypersurfaces in contact manifolds and some related constructions.
+We would like to define a class of codimension $1$ submanifolds of contact manifolds formally analogous to contact hypersurfaces in symplectic manifolds.
+One natural candidate definition would be that of a \emph{convex hypersurface} introduced by Giroux in \cite[\S 1.3]{Giroux:Convex} and reviewed in Section \ref{Sec:Convex}.
+In this paper we study the following more restricted class of hypersurfaces in contact manifolds:

 \begin{defn} Let $\Mxi$ be a $(2n+1)$-dimensional contact manifold and let $\Sdom$ be a $2k$-dimensional Liouville domain.
 A \emph{Liouville embedding} $i:\Sdom\rightarrow \Mxi$ is an embedding $i:\Sigma\rightarrow M$ such that there exists a contact form $\alpha$ for $\Mxi$ for which $i^{*}\alpha=\beta$.
 The image of a Liouville embedding will be called a \emph{Liouville submanifold} and will be denoted by $\Sdom\subset\Mxi$.
 When $k=n$, we say that $\Sdom\subset\Mxi$ is a \emph{Liouville hypersurface} in $\Mxi$. \end{defn}